MikePohatu/Birdsnest-Explorer/documentation/scanners/file-system/README.md

 ]
 ```

+---

+## Blocked folders
+A blocked folder is one where the scanner cannot read it's details, and therefore is blocked from scanning it and it's child folders.
+The folder will be recorded by the scanner and the property 'blocked' will be set to **true** on the item in the database to allow for searching and reporting.

+A blocked usually represents a folder where inheritance is disabled, and there aren't appropriate permissions for the account running the file system scanner.

+---

 ## Results

 The following diagram shows example data within the Birdsnest Explorer Visualizer.
 The diagram shows a shared folder named 'contentstore' with a structure as below: